Danger of explosion in the cowshed:

 …how emission reduction contributes to animal welfare

-…about the role of phytogenics in reducing GHG emissions from livestock
+…about the role of phytogenics in reducing greenhouse gas emissions from livestock

 Climate change is probably one of the greatest environmental challenges facing the world.

 The natural greenhouse effects are amplified by high concentrations of greenhouse gases (GHGs) due to human activity, causing the Earth’s temperature to rise.
 Probably you know, that after Smith et al. (2008) agriculture is the third largest contributor of greenhouse gas emissions such as carbon dioxide (CO2), ammonia (NH3) or methane.
 (CH4).
 At the same time, agriculture is one of the sectors suffering most from climate change.
 Increasing weather extremes, such as continuous heat days and rain deficits throughout the growing season, reduce yields on arable and grassland and thus increase the feed costs.
-Did you also know that phytogenic additives can reduce these GHGs and contribute to increase overall health and feed efficiency in animals?
+Did you also know that specific phytogenics are able to reduce these greenhouse gas emissions in livestock and contribute to increase overall welfare and feed efficiency in animals?

 Greenhouse gasses – not just a threat to the climate

-Greenhouse gases released by agriculture are not always explosive: especially high aerial ammonia concentrations in pigsties have an impact on the health of the farmer and the animals.
-Working for 8h in an environment with an aerial ammonia concentration of 20-25 ppm leads to the occurrence of eye, nose and throat irritations of workers, whereas similar symptoms are known for pigs.
+Greenhouse gases released by agriculture are not always explosive: especially high aerial ammonia concentrations in pigsties can have an impact on the health and resilience of the farmer and the animals.
+Working for 8h in an environment with an aerial ammonia concentration of 20-25 ppm may lead to the occurrence of eye, nose and throat irritations of workers, whereas similar symptoms are known for pigs.
 Ammonia is formed through bacterial and enzymatic decomposition of nitrogen compounds, mainly of urea in the slurry.
-If aerial ammonia gets in contact with respiratory mucous membranes of humans and animals, the intrinsic mucosal barrier gets damaged and the protection against infectious agents in the affected areas drops.
-As a result, the animals become more prone to respiratory diseases such as Rhinitis and Pneumonia, associated with increasing medical costs and animal performance losses.
+If aerial ammonia gets in contact with respiratory mucous membranes of humans and animals, the resilience against infectious agents in the affected areas may drop.
+This is why ammonia is recognized as a stressor in animal husbandry.